kymeria/dropout/README.md

 # dropout

-A utility type that allows you to defer dropping your data to a background thread.
+A small library to send your value to be dropped out of your thread.
 Inspired by [this article](https://abramov.io/rust-dropping-things-in-another-thread) by Aaron Abramov and [defer-drop crate](https://github.com/Lucretiel/defer-drop)

 ## Simple example